This post contains affiliate links.

 Planning sessions are only available for Wishes events, but if you are having an Escape event you can schedule a phone planning session to go over everything available to you.
 Expect your phone planning session to last at least an hour!

-By the way, you can read a recap of our own planning session (nearly three years ago!!) right here!
+By the way, you can read a recap of our own planning session (nearly seven years ago!!) right here!

 Acronyms you need to know: